Accessibility

 - Accessible restroom

-Deaf and hearing impaired people
+Deaf and hearing-impaired people

 - Sign language interpretation